thefakestefan/Mimikatz/README.md

 </pre>

 This will change the bahivor of most AV scanners.
 The file will be no longer detected as maleware, but the execution will be still blocked when the code sucked in.

+## MiLoading.ps1

+Is a single command that can be run on powershell.
+It will pull a file from the internet containing Mimikatz and will execute it.
+The results will be printed into a txt file which will be opened by notepad.
+The commands was created by the Invoke-CradleCrafter (https://github.com/danielbohannon/Invoke-CradleCrafter).